Engee documentation

 Fixed-point operational parameters

-# Rounding mode — rounding method
+# Rounding mode — the rounding method

 Floor